Prosecutors: More Charges Possible In Case Of Giuliani Associates Parnas, Fruman

 Prosecutors could bring more charges in the case of two Soviet-born associates of Rudy Giuliani — although it wasn't precisely clear when, what or who else might be involved after a conference in New York City on Monday.

-Lev Parnas and Igor Fruman face conspiracy, false statements and falsification of records charges in connection with two alleged schemes to violate U.S. election laws.
+Lev Parnas and Igor Fruman face charges of conspiracy, false statements and falsification of records in connection with two alleged schemes to violate U.S. election laws.
 But it's their work helping Giuliani dig up dirt in Ukraine that has put the pair under intense public scrutiny.

-And a superseding indictment — which could add to or modify the existing charges — is likely, prosecutors said on Monday, but also that they're continuing to evaluate the case.
+And a superseding indictment — which could add to or modify the existing charges — is likely, prosecutors said on Monday, but also adding that they're continuing to evaluate the case.

 The U.S. Attorney's Office for the Southern District of New York and FBI investigators are making their way through what prosecutor Douglas Zolkind called a "voluminous" amount of evidence in the case — around 9 gigabytes' worth.